wordswords/vWorkbench/README.md

 1. Clone the repository: `git clone git@github.com:/wordswords/vWorkbench ~/.dotfiles`
 2. Navigate to the directory: `cd ~/.dotfiles/`
 3. OPTIONALLY - Prepare configuration in `~/.dotfiles/SECRETS` using templates from `~/.dotfiles/SECRETS_TEMPLATES`.
 Otherwise the setup will interactively set this up for you.
-4. Run the deployment script: `./deploy.sh`
+4. Run the deployment script: `cd ~/.dotfiles && ~/.dotfiles/deploy.sh`

 ### What It Installs